verymeticulous/wikAPEdia/README.md

 ## Reading Markdown Files on Mac & Windows

-**So, you donwloaded wikAPEdia to your local machine, but now you're probably asking yourself "how do I read these markdown or md files?"**
+**So, you donwloaded wikAPEdia to your computer, but now you're probably asking yourself "how do I read these markdown or md files?"**

 **Here are some tools to view markdown files.**